Aleksandar Prijović: 2017–18

-On 27 February 2018, an official transfer bid from Chinese club Henan Jianye arrived at the headquarters of the Greek Cup winners about the 28-year-old Serbian for an estimated amount of €9 million, but PAOK was not interested in selling him and Aleksandar Prijović also decided to remain at Superleague, with a contract ran until the summer of 2022 worth €1.5 million per year and contained a €10 million buy-out clause, even if the Chinese team were offering him the same contract with a lucrative annual salary of €4 million.
+On 27 February 2018, an official transfer bid from Chinese club Henan Jianye arrived at the headquarters of the Greek Cup winners about the 28-year-old Serbian for an estimated amount of €9 million, but PAOK was not interested in selling him and Aleksandar Prijović also decided to remain at Super League, with a contract ran until the summer of 2022 worth €1.5 million per year and contained a €10 million buy-out clause, even if the Chinese team were offering him the same contract with a lucrative annual salary of €4 million.

-On 28 February 2018, Prijovic deservedly doubled PAOK's advantage in a 3–1 away win against Panionios in the Greek Cup semi-final, planting a bullet header expertly beyond the helpless Matic Kotnik from Dimitris Limnios' left-wing cross.
-On 4 March 2017, he scored with a penalty kick against Asteras Tripoli at the delays equalising for PAOK, but in the next minute Walter Iglesias scored and PAOK suffered a 3–2 away loss in its effort to win the Superleague title.
+On 28 February 2018, Prijovic deservedly doubled PAOK's advantage in a 3–1 away win against Panionios in the Greek Cup semi-final, planting a bullet header expertly beyond the helpless Matic Kotnik from Dimitrios Limnios' left-wing cross.
+On 4 March 2017, he scored with a penalty kick against Asteras Tripolis at the delays equalising for PAOK, but in the next minute Walter Iglesias scored and PAOK suffered a 3–2 away loss in its effort to win the Super League title.
 On 14 April 2018, he scored to finish off a superb 11-pass move which started from the PAOK backline, in a 3–1 home win game against Panionios.
 On 29 April 2018, he scored a brace in a triumphant 3–0 away win against struggling giants Panathinaikos, essentially occupied the second place in the 2017–18 season that leads in the preliminary round of UEFA Champions League.
-Prijović, who scored a double against the Greens, has now scored 25 goals in all competitions this season and has surpassed former PAOK striker Stefanos Athanasiadis' record of 23 goals in one Super League season set back in the 2012-13 season (from 42 games across all competitions).
+Prijović, who scored a double against the Greens, has now scored 25 goals in all competitions this season and has surpassed former PAOK striker Stefanos Athanasiadis' record of 23 goals in one Super League season set back in the 2012–13 season (from 42 games across all competitions).
 On 5 May 2018, in a comfortable 3–0 home victory over relegated Platanias at the Toumba Stadium, the Serbian marksman scored a brace and his 19th league goal of what has been an incredible season, as PAOK will join champions AEK in the Champions League qualifiers.